 Can I feed my 6 month old pancakes?

-You can offer baby one of these banana pancakes (or another flavor) using the baby led weaning style of feeding.
+You can offer baby one of these banana pancakes (or another flavor) as a baby-led weaning food of feeding.
 You’d give them a whole pancake and let them suck on and eat the pancake on their own.

 How to Store